This content is relevant for:Coronavirus / Medical Biotechnology / Pharmaceuticals

 Germany has been a very active location in the clinical development of drugs and other treatments.

-As of July 9, 2020, there were 75 Covid-19 clinical studies registered at sites in Germany.
+As of October 14, 2020, there were 97 Covid-19 clinical studies registered at sites in Germany.
 Forty-seven percent are interventional studies (i.e. clinical trials).
-Almost half of these trials are in Phase III or II/III.
+Nineteen of these trials are in Phase III or II/III.
 Because many of the treatment approaches for Covid-19 are based on drugs already approved for other indications, a large number of development projects are already at an advanced stage.

 Forty-six percent of the clinical trials are industry sponsored, with the remainder being mostly carried out by the over 40 university hospitals in Germany.
 These clinical trials highlight the degree to which the global Coronavirus response is a team effort: On average, 2.5 parties per trial are involved either as sponsors or as collaborators, and sometimes as part of an international collaboration.

-Clinical research in Germany pursues a broad range of therapeutic approaches: 37 percent of the trials investigate drugs with anti-inflammatory or immunomodulatory function, which might help alleviate the symptoms resulting from the body's immune response to the virus.
-These pharmaceuticals are mostly small molecules already approved for another indication that are now being repurposed for Covid-19 treatment.
+Clinical research in Germany pursues a broad range of therapeutic approaches: One-third of the trials investigate drugs with anti-inflammatory or immunomodulatory function, many of which are aimed at alleviating the pulmonary symptoms resulting from the body's immune response to the virus.
+These pharmaceuticals are mostly compounds already approved for another indication that are now being repurposed for Covid-19 treatment.

 Thanks to their head start in development, these assets have the potential to be available for routine use relatively fast.